francoismichel/ssh3-spec/draft-michel-ssh3.md

 Upon receiving this header, the server chooses a version from the ones supported by the client.
 It then sets this single version as the value of the "`ssh-version`" header.

+## Compatibility with SSHv2 and TCP-only networks

+While the protocol described in this document is not directly compatible with SSHv2, mechanisms can be defined in the future to announce the availability of SSH3 and upgrade to SSH3 from SSHv2 sessions.
+Such upgrades can also be achieved on networks supporting only TCP using either HTTP/2 {{HTTP2}} or HTTP/3 {{HTTP3}} with QUIC on Streams {{QUIC-ON-STREAMS}}
+as a substrate for SSH3.

 # Security Considerations